drobie22/RSS-Reborn-Installer/README.md

 ## Troubleshooting

-- ***Parallax Error*** Unable to locate a creitical part of the Parallax Installation: ParallaxTerrain.cfg is missing.
+- ***Parallax Error*** Unable to locate a critical part of the Parallax Installation: ParallaxTerrain.cfg is missing.
     - Completely normal and unavoidable.
 You can ignore.
 - ***7-Zip executable not found!
 Please ensure 7-Zip is installed.***
     - Ensure that 7-Zip or WinRAR is installed in the default location.